 Les Paul Sound

 The Les Paul and Strat each have a distinctive sound that veteran guitarists learn to recognize.
 There are also many guitars out there that do a great job of emulating each.
 So what are the hallmarks of the Les Paul Sound?
 Keep in mind that Les Paul, like the Strat, can be fitted with a range of pickups that will affect their tone, but here are some generalities.

 Thanks to its pair of humbuckers and mahogany body the Les Paul has a thick, rich tone that’s heavy on the bass but also articulate.
 The bridge pickup typically has a warm, vintage sound through a clean guitar amp, and a nice, thick crunch with some distortion added.
 The neck pickup is round and warm when played clean, and has tremendous sustain with a little distortion behind it.

 The Fender Stratocaster

 The Fender Stratocaster is a much thinner guitar than the Les Paul, with a body made from brighter woods such as alder or sometimes ash.
-It features a bolt-on maple necks with either a rosewood or maple fingerboard.
+It features a bolt-on maple neck with either a rosewood or maple fingerboard.

-The Stratocaster sounds thinner too, but for Strat lovers this isn’t a bad thing.
-The legendary Strat sound is more biting than the Les Paul sound, and very distinctive in its own right.
+The Stratocaster sounds thinner too, but for Strat lovers, this isn’t a bad thing.
+The legendary Strat sound is more biting than the Les Paul sound and very distinctive in its own right.